 That is, the teller will verify you have that money in your account and put it on hold.
 Then, they typically stamp your check as certified.
 This amount is then guaranteed by the bank.
 The bank then guarantees that amount to the recipient of the check.

 You must have a checking account to obtain one.
 If you do not have one, you should be able to get a cashier’s check instead.

 You’ll just need to bring cash or use a debit card if the amount is small enough, and it should work just the same as a certified check.
 In the end, a cashier’s check comes out of the bank’s account instead of your checking account.

 A money order may also be an option, though money orders usually have a limit to their value.
 The U.S. Post Office, for instance, issues money orders, but their limit is only $1,000.
 Thus, money orders typically act the same as a cashier’s check.

-You pay cash and the money is drawn from the issuer’s account, not from your personal checking account.
+You pay cash and the money is drawn from the issuer’s account, not from your personal account.
 Certified checks, on the other hand, can be for any amount as long as you have sufficient funds in your account.

 How much does a certified check cost?

 No matter what you do with your bank these days, there always seems to be a fee attached.
 Whether it’s an overdraft fee or high ATM fees, they seem to be ubiquitous.
 Getting a certified check is no different and most banks charge you a small fee to obtain one.

 What’s the average cost of a certified check?